 10B.
-Establishment of scheme
+Establishing schemes

 (1) The Minister may, by notice published in the Gazette, establish a scheme to reduce the size of any fishery or fisheries, by enabling the surrender of authorisations, or parts of entitlements, relating to the fishery or fisheries on the payment of agreed compensation.